achristen/Meteobike/readme.md

     $ cd Adafruit_Python_DHT
     $ sudo python setup.py install

 Next, turn off the Raspberry Pi Zero.
 Disconnect the power cable from the Raspberry Pi Zero.
+Connect the DHT22 sensor physically using the pre-soldered wires, while power is off.
+Never connect any sensors on a live (powered) system as this might damage the board.

-Connect the DHT22 sensor physically using the pre-soldered wires, with the following color coding on the pins of the Raspberry Pi Zero:
+Connect the following color coding on the pins of the Raspberry Pi Zero:

 | DHT22 T/RH Sensor | Cable Color | Raspberry Pi Zero |
 | ------------------ | ----------- | ----------------- |